Update

 The Fix

 First, you’ll need to add the OEM Solutions PPA to your system.
-This PPA includes kernel-specific binaries that are essentially prepared for you from the process outlined in the ipu6 repos linked above.
-If you don’t want to install the ppa, it is possible to accomplish everything done here manually, but I personally ran into issues with v4l2loopback.
+This PPA includes a number of kernel-specific binaries that are essentially prepared for you from the process outlined in the ipu6 repos linked above.
+If you don’t want to install the ppa, it is possible to accomplish everything done here manually, but I personally ran into issues.
+I have had this PPA break my camera multiple times, so I recommend removing it when you are done.

 sudo add-apt-repository ppa:oem-solutions-group/intel-ipu6